 However, financial support and competitive scholarships are available and we encourage applicants to explore all funding opportunities at least a year in advance of the start date.

 As an international student, you can take advantage of one of the UK's largest scholarship portfolios.
 For information on scholarships, fees and finance for international student, please visit the International Office Website.

-Overseas students can apply for a Vice Chancellor's Scholarship for Research Excellence (International), which pays tuition fees for a full-time research degree programme (PhD or MPhil) at Nottingham to start in September or October 2013.
-The closing date for applications is 12.00, 1st March 2013 (UK time).
+Overseas students can also apply for a Vice Chancellor's Scholarship for Research Excellence (International), which pays tuition fees for a full-time research degree programme (PhD or MPhil) at Nottingham.